Buy This Book

 Aleksandr Solzhenitsyn (1918–2008), Nobel Prize laureate in literature, was a Soviet political prisoner from 1945 to 1953.
 His story One Day in the Life of Ivan Denisovich (1962) made him famous, and The Gulag Archipelago (1973) further unmasked Communism and played a critical role in its eventual defeat.
 Solzhenitsyn was exiled to the West in 1974.
 He ultimately published dozens of plays, poems, novels, and works of history, nonfiction, and memoir, including In the First Circle, Cancer Ward, The Red Wheel, The Oak and the Calf, and Between Two Millstones, Book 2: Exile in America, 1978–1994 (University of Notre Dame Press, 2020).

 Peter Constantine is a literary translator and editor, and the director of the Literary Translation Program at the University of Connecticut.

-Daniel J. Mahoney is professor of political science at Assumption College.
+Daniel J. Mahoney holds the Augustine Chair in Distinguished Scholarship at Assumption College.

 "Between Two Millstones is the name of the autobiography that picks up where The Oak and the Calf left off. . . .
 Published in Russian periodicals in the late 1990s and now translated into English, the book charts a striking transformation in how Western readers saw Solzhenitsyn, and how he, in turn, saw himself." —National Review